Better Than by Leslie Esdaile

 If you want to argue that this story is a sentimental motivational tale for women to take control of their lives back and get their grooves on masquerading as a romance novel, I’d understand why you’d feel that way.
 The author can get a little heavy handed here with her “take control, sisters, and feel good about your life!” mantra in this story.
 The later half of the story, especially, sees Ms Esdaile auditioning hard to be Oprah Winfrey’s resident agony aunt in her talk show or something.
 But to me, the heavy handed mantra is actually a big part of the reason why this story works so well for me.

 It is always a joy to read about an intelligent woman not afraid to take control of her life to become a better person.
 Deborah is not a perfect character – she makes mistakes now and then, but that’s because she’s human.
-It’s how she decides that her life has to change and she will no longer be content to be stuck in a rut that gives this story an appealing and infectious sense of joie d’vivre.
+It’s how she decides that her life has to change, and she will no longer be content to be stuck in a rut that gives this story an appealing and infectious sense of joie d’vivre.
 I like Deborah a lot and I am cheering for her to succeed, all because Ms Esdaile has effortlessly got me to relate to and adore her lead female character.

 One can argue that Jason is the perfect trophy guy for a woman like Deborah, and again, I can understand why you’d feel that way.
 I actually agree with that assessment.
 However, I adore Jason.
 He’s an artist, yes, but he’s the ideal and attractive version of an artist.
 You know, the romanticized ideal you have in your head until you’ve slept with a few artists and realize that, in reality, most of them are self-absorbed jerks who prey on a woman’s illusions about the romanticism of their creativity to get into her pants and make her pay for their meals.
 Not that I am speaking from experience here, mind you.
-Here, Jason isn’t just that poet who speaks like a gallant gentlemen – and I give Ms Esdaile lots of love for not making Jason sleazy in this respect – he also loves the way he throws himself into his art: madly, passionately, irrevocably.
+Here, Jason isn’t just that poet who speaks like a gallant gentleman – and I give Ms Esdaile lots of love for not making Jason sleazy in this respect – he also loves the way he throws himself into his art: madly, passionately, irrevocably.
 He’s the man who will run for miles to look for the woman he loves and howls at the moon when he can’t find her.
 His love is an art to him – Deborah inflames his imagination as well as his passions.
 This guy is unbelievable, yes, but if he’s available, I’d like to take three of him home.
 Two for spare, of course, because you never know when one may break down from overuse.

 Better Than can get very sentimental, but while I normally wince at heavy-handed melodrama, here I find myself reading every word and sighing silently because the whole story manages to make the acts of falling and being in love so, so beautiful.
 I find myself wanting to hug Deborah and tell her, “You go, girl!” even as I wish that I’d met a man like Jason when I was in my “Liberal arts kids are so cool!” phase during my college days.
 Sigh.
 Maybe that is why I am so susceptible, heh.